kiran18dev/Basic-Reservation-system/README.md

 # Basic-Reservation-system

 to install dependencies
-npm install
+`npm install`

 to run the project
-npm start
+`npm start`

-mongodb must be running in your local machine with db as mydb with provided url: "mongodb://localhost:27017/mydb"
+mongodb must be running in your local machine with db as mydb with provided url: `mongodb://localhost:27017/mydb`